Hans-Peter Wild Talent Scholarships Find answers to your questions regarding a scholarship application

 Whether the receipt of the Hans-Peter Wild Talent Scholarship is tax-free in accordance with the Income Tax Act depends on the individual case.
 As a scholarship holder, you are responsible for paying taxes in Germany and abroad.
 Please contact your tax office or the responsible tax authority for clarification.
 Scholarship holders indemnify Heidelberg University against any third-party claims in this regard.

-This means that an application is not possible for students who are in their second semester or higher in the corresponding MINT degree programme at the beginning of the funding period (usually the following winter semester) or who have obtained a university degree from Heidelberg University until then.
+This means that an application is not possible for students who, at the start of the respective winter semester, are in their second semester or higher in the corresponding MINT degree programme, or have completed / will have completed a course of studies at Heidelberg University until then.

-However, Master’s students who have already received a Hans-Peter Wild Talent Scholarship during their Bachelor’s programme are not affected by this rule.
+However, Master’s students who have already received a Hans-Peter Wild Talent Scholarship during their Bachelor’s degree programme are not affected by this rule.

 I am currently in the preparatory course or the Studienkolleg.
 Can I apply?